-- RUNNER UP: Master Lock 265D Door Security Bar
+- BEST BANG FOR THE BUCK: Master Lock 20 Gauge Dual Function Door Security Bar

 - BEST FOR TRAVEL: DoorJammer Portable Door Lock Brace

-- BEST FOR SLIDING DOOR: Ideal Security BK110W Patio Door Security Bar
+- BEST FOR SLIDING DOOR: Ideal Security Patio Door Bar with Anti-Lift Lock

 What to Consider When Choosing the Best Door Security Bar

-Selecting the best door security bar or device for your needs depends on a variety of factors.
-Along with the amount of force the bar can withstand, important considerations include the type of security bar needed, the material it’s constructed from, the length of the bar, the installation method, and its adjustability.
+Selecting the best door security device for an individual’s needs depends on a variety of factors.
+Along with the amount of force it can withstand, shoppers will want to keep in mind the type of device that best suits their needs, the material it’s constructed from, the length of the bar, the installation method, and its adjustability.

-When considering the best door security bar or device for a particular security need, it’s important to know the differences among the types of devices that could be used.
-These include door jammers, door lock reinforcers, and wedges.
+When researching the ideal device for a particular security need, it’s helpful to know the different types available.
+These include security bars, door jammers, door-lock reinforcers, and wedges.

-Door jammers “jam” the door to prevent intruders from getting inside.
+- Door jammers “jam” the door to prevent intruders from getting inside.
 They sit at an angle on the floor, about an inch from the door.
 Some latch to the doorknob to stay in place.
 Others have a base and a screw that tightens to set the jammer in place with pressure.
-They make an ideal choice for traveling, and some come with a quick release option, like lifting them with an upward motion, so you can escape the room in seconds.
+They make an ideal choice for traveling, and some have a quick-release option that lifts them with an upward motion, so users can escape the room in seconds.

-Door lock reinforcers fortify an existing lock.
-They go around or clip to the current lock and protect against tampering, force, and lock-pickers.
+- Door-lock reinforcers fortify an existing lock.
+They go around or clip to the current door lock and protect against tampering, force, and lock pickers.
 While they are great for traveling, keep in mind that compatibility with smart or horizontal locks is questionable.
-Read the product details closely to ensure it will work with your lock.
+Shoppers should read the product details closely to ensure it will work with their lock.

-When it comes to home security, the type of material a security bar is constructed from plays a crucial role in the device’s durability and strength.
-Security bars come in a variety of materials, including steel, aluminum, iron, and plastic.
+When it comes to home security, the material of a security bar plays a crucial role in its durability and strength.
+Security door bars come in a variety of materials, including steel, aluminum, iron, and plastic.

-Steel and aluminum bars provide a lot of strength and can withstand a significant amount of force, like when a burglar attempts to force entry by kicking in a door.
-Iron bars can withstand pressure, but not as much.
-Aluminum won’t rust, and it weighs less than a steel bar.
+Steel and aluminum door bars provide a lot of strength and can withstand a significant amount of force, such as when a would-be intruder attempts to force entry by kicking in a door.
+Iron bars cannot withstand as much pressure.
+Aluminum won’t rust and weighs less than steel.
 Read the product details carefully to see how much force the security bar can withstand.
 The greater the force it can withstand, the less likely an intruder will make it inside.

 Most security bars fit standard-size doorknob heights and have an adjustable length.
 According to the International Building Code, doorknob heights should be between 34 and 48 inches.
-In case your door’s handle is higher or lower than average, measure the doorknob’s height from the floor to the doorknob, and check the product details to make sure a device will work with your door before purchasing.
+In case a door’s handle is higher or lower than average, shoppers should measure the doorknob’s height from the floor to the doorknob and check the product details to make sure a device will work with a particular door before purchasing.

 If purchasing a jammer or a wedge, measure from the floor to the bottom of the door and check that the measurement is compatible with the product details.

-Depending on the type of door security bar you choose, installation can involve fasteners or simply pressure.
+Depending on the type of door security bar chosen, installation can involve fasteners or simply pressure.

-The bars that are more permanent are usually screwed in place.
-Some locks install like hinges on the doorframe.
+Bars that are more permanent are usually screwed in place.
+Some locks are installed like hinges on the door frame.
 There are floor plates screwed to the floor or horizontal bars that require brackets on either side of the door.
 Security bars for sliding doors require brackets that are screwed into the wall and the door.
 These installations don’t easily budge.

 Choosing a security bar that adjusts can be helpful, as not all doors fit standard measurements.
-Perhaps a doorknob is placed higher than average, the door gap is higher off the floor, or the size of the sliding door isn’t compatible with the security bar you want.
+Perhaps a doorknob is placed higher than average, the door gap is higher off the floor, or the size of the sliding door isn’t compatible with the security bar a buyer wants.

-The specific product details usually indicate the security device’s size range compatibility to ensure it works with your door.
+The specific product details usually indicate the security device’s size range compatibility to ensure it works with a particular door.

 Our Top Picks